vidar-alvestad/openshift-reference-springboot-server/README.md

  - instrument ServerFilter with metrics
  - instrument logback with metrics

-There is a starter for testing with spock [aurora-spock-spring-boot-starter](https://github.com/Skatteetaten/aurora-spring-boot-starters/tree/master/aurora-spock)

-A starter for working with oracle databases with flyway [aurora-oraclespring-boot-starter](https://github.com/Skatteetaten/aurora-spring-boot-starters/tree/master/aurora-oracle)

 In order to auto configure a datasource provided on openshift add the following configuration to your properties file

     aurora:
       db: NAME_OF_DB

-All starters are versioned together.

 ## Log Configuration

 All Skatteetaten applications should log using the same standard logging pattern.
 Also, all applications running on Openshift has to log to a specific folder in the container for the logs to picked up and automatically indexed in